adbenson/infinihedron/README.md

 * FadeCandy USB-to-Neopixel driver
 * Raspberry Pi Zero W wireless controller
 * Software in Processing (based on Java)
-* Controlled on Microsoft Surface Go 2 tablet
+* Animations and UI running on Microsoft Surface Go 2 tablet

 There's still a lot of work potentially left to do on the software, but it does work!
 I look forward to getting back to it soon.